 A University of Georgia researcher is working to correct this misconception and public health threat.

-More than 30 million people in the United States wrongly believe they are allergic to penicillin – resulting in millions of dollars in added health care costs, adverse side effects from the use of more powerful antibiotics and a risk in the rise of dangerous antibiotic resistant infections.
+More than 30 million people in the United States wrongly believe they are allergic to penicillin – resulting in millions of dollars in added health care costs, adverse side effects from the use of more powerful antibiotics, and risk in the rise of dangerous antibiotic-resistant infections.